Frequently Asked Questions For Our Church and School Partners

 Trailhead consists of an on-campus summer residency at Westmont and a yearlong mentorship with Trailhead faculty and partner churches or schools.

 An intensive on-campus residency equips students with core tools and experiences: interaction with top Christian scholars, engagement with real-world problems, reflection on students’ own abilities and interests, and discernment in a vibrant community of colleagues and peers.
 Following the residency, a yearlong mentorship program, facilitated by Trailhead faculty and adult mentors in students' churches and schools, supports students as they live out the lessons of Trailhead in their home context.
-For 2020, we’re offering a choice of two residency sessions: July 5–11 or July 12–18.
+For 2021, we’re offering a choice of three residency sessions: June 13-19, June 20-26, or June 27-July 3.

 What do students do in the on-campus residency?

 They explore pressing real-world problems.

 In a sense, Christian vocation isn't primarily about us—it's about the world God calls us to serve.
 At Trailhead, Westmont and Fuller faculty lead students in exploring a selection of real-world problems from the perspectives of classroom, church, and community.
 On campus, faculty teams bring academic learning and theological reflection to bear on particular issues, investigating how Christian intellectual life can propel us into engagement with God's world.
 Then, in partnership with Santa Barbara-area business, non-profit, and ministry leaders, students head into the community to encounter that issue face to face.
 Finally, participants process and express the experience through concluding acts of worship planned and led by Trailhead students and faculty.

 - Example: A theologian and a biologist host a conversation about creation care, partnering with a local ecological organization to explore the Santa Barbara Channel, closing with an open-air worship service that celebrates God's creative work in the natural world.